 Once you’ve cut this twice, move on to the iron on!
 Switch back to the fine point blade and make sure to mirror your image.

 Last but not least, you can cut the chalkboard area out of chalkboard vinyl or you can paint chalkboard on to the sign.
-I hadn’t planned to add chalkboard to this until I was busy designing and thought that would be a sweet tradition to have the kids draw a picture or write a note so I didn’t have any chalkboard vinyl on hand, but have included that as part of the design for you!
+I hadn’t planned to add chalkboard to this until I was busy designing and thought that would be a sweet tradition to have the kids draw a picture or write a note so I didn’t have any chalkboard vinyl on hand, but have included that as part of the Cricut Christmas craft design file for you!

 Once everything is cut, time to glue your sign together!
 I used super glue because I’m impatient and love that 30 second dry time but wood glue would work fine as well.
 After the two sheets of basswood are glued together, I took 180 grit sandpaper and sanded all the edges to make the two pieces seamless.